mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 It looks nice on the outside, but I found it awkward to work in.
 There was barely any documentation, and some of the case mechanisms weren't obvious.

-It's my first mini-ITX build, and I know the case designers have to make sacrifices in the name of minimizing size, so maybe I'm judging too harshly, but I was definitely disappointed.
+It's my first mini-ITX build, and I know the case designers have to make sacrifices in the name of minimizing size, so maybe I'm judging too harshly.

 ### CPU

-I'm happy with the Athlon 3000G, but it's actually way more powerful than I need.
+I'm happy with the Athlon 3000G, but it turned out to be massively overpowered for my needs.
 My TrueNAS dashboard reports that CPU load has been 99% idle for the past month of usage:

 {{<img src="truenas-cpu.png" alt="Graph of CPU usage in March showing almost entirely <10% usage" maxWidth="800px" caption="TrueNAS barely uses any CPU capacity.">}}